python/mypy/docs/source/cheat_sheet.rst

 .. code-block:: python

-   from typing import Mapping, MutableMapping, Sequence, Iterator
+   from typing import Mapping, MutableMapping, Sequence, Iterable

    # Use Iterable for generic iterables (anything usable in `for`),
    # and Sequence where a sequence (supporting `len` and `__getitem__`) is required.